raballew/okd-the-hard-way/README.md

 ## Cluster Details

-OKD The Hard Way guides you trough bootstrapping a highly available OKD cluster on UPI in a disconnected environment following practices used in real world scenarios.
+OKD The Hard Way guides you trough bootstrapping a highly available OKD cluster on UPI in a disconnected environment following practices and settings used in real world scenarios.

 ### Nodes